CAGS in Operative Dentistry

 International applicants must be proficient in the English language.
 Applicants whose first language is not English must submit a recent TOEFL score (TOEFL scores must be no more than two years old).

 For Massachusetts licensure, if the student’s dental degree is from a school where instruction (written or oral) was in a language other than English, documentation of a TOEFL score or the Academic Format International English Language Testing System (IELTS) score must be submitted with the license application.
 The minimum Academic Format IELTS score acceptable for licensure in Massachusetts is 7.0.
 English proficiency requirements for licensure are different from Boston University Henry M. Goldman School of Dental Medicine requirements.
 Results from IELTS will be considered for Massachusetts licensure, but IELTS is not accepted for program admissions consideration.
 The TOEFL is required for Boston University admissions consideration.

 Higher TOEFL scores are required to obtain a Massachusetts Limited License than for admission.
 A Massachusetts Limited License is necessary for rotations at affiliated sites.

 For Massachusetts licensure, the minimum overall TOEFL score is 90 on the internet-based exam (iBT), or 577 on the paper-based exam (TOEFL PBT).
 Furthermore, if a student has achieved an overall score of 90 but one of the TOEFL sections is deficient, the student will need to retake the TOEFL.

 For licensure, the minimum overall iBT score is 90 and the minimum scores on the iBT sections are:

 - 24 Spoken

 - 17 Listening

-If accepted into PGOE (Post Graduate Operative and Esthetic Dentistry), you must obtain a U.S. Social Security number prior to the start of the program.
+If accepted into the Certificate of Advanced Graduate Study in Operative Dentistry, you must obtain a US Social Security number prior to the start of the program.